TokenBrice/blog/content/defi/_index.md

 ---
 title: "DeFi"
 date: 2020-04-26T13:24:40+02:00
-description: "A quick overview of the DeFi meetup I help organise & podcasts I contribute to."
+description: "An overview of my main contributions to the growth of DeFi"
 ---

 Through my professional and personal engagements, I'm working to grow Ethereum's decentralised finance ecosystem.